 - Ancestor: Depending on the defined ancestor HTML element, the ancestor can be used to choose the parent and grandparent nodes of the context node.

 - Child: If one wants to select just the Context node’s Child node, it is possible to use the XPath “child” keyword.
-The Parent node, in this case, would be the Context node.
+The Parent node in this case would be the Context node.
 Unlike the descendant approach, the child method does not delve deeper; it only chooses the context node’s immediate descendants.

-- Preceding Sibling: This concept is highly similar to the following sibling.
+- Preceding Sibling: This concept is extremely similar to the following sibling.
 The primary distinction is in the functionality of the preceding sibling.
 Unlike following-sibling, preceding-sibling returns all nodes that are siblings or at the same level but appear before the current node.

 Advanced XPath techniques for locating elements in Selenium automation